 top of page

-Aspire Black Suffolk: an example in autonomous engagement
+Aspire Black Suffolk: an empowering autonomous engagement project & social movement!

-I ran a community engagement initiative, Aspire Black Suffolk, which ran alongside the Power of Stories exhibition.
+I ran a community engagement initiative, Aspire Black Suffolk, which ran alongside the Power of Stories exhibition, which featured original costumes from Marvel Studios' Black Panther 1 blockbuster movie.
 Here's the story.

 This was a huge surprise, as my aim was to support the Black community, not to win an award of any kind.
-In fact, at the time I wasn't even aware of the Museums Association because my background was in a different industry.
+In fact, at the time I wasn't aware of the Museums Association because my background was in a different industry!

-What made Aspire Black Suffolk different to other engagement initiatives in the heritage and cultural sector, is that it was not led by Ipswich Museum.
+What made Aspire Black Suffolk different to other engagement initiatives, is that it was not led by Ipswich Museum - the institution sourcing the funding for the engagement activity and the exhibition.
 As a member of the local Black community I led the programme with the museum's support.

 The museum submitted and managed an Arts Council application which resulted in finding of more than £20,000.
 I contributed to the application with the support of the community.